steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 UPDATE 1
 ```

 To confirm that everything is done properly, let's check if redis contains the key value.
-We should expect redis should have a key `Fox` and a value `updated for redis test`
+We should expect redis to have a key `Fox` and a value `updated for redis test`

 ```sh
 $ redis-cli